hraddadi/challenge/README.md

 ### 1. Data Science technical skills:
 '''I am using [Ubuntu OS 20.04](https://ubuntu.com/).
-'''So, now we are going to create a workspace for our machine learning project.
+'''So, we will create a workspace for our machine learning project.
 '''Go to the terminal and type the following commands:''
 ```sh
 $ export ML_PATH= "$HOME/ml"      #you can change the path if you prefer